 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

-A reserved judgment is a draft judgment that is circulated by the judge.
-At the end of the hearing the judge will usually state that judgment is being reserved.
-This is common practice in the High Court.
+A court can reserve judgment by giving its decision at a later date in writing, after the trial or hearing (as opposed to an ex tempore judgment which is given by the judge orally straight after the hearing or trial).
+At the end of the hearing the judge will usually state that judgment is being reserved and will then later circulate a draft written judgment to the parties.
+This practice originated in the Court of Appeal, and it is common there and also in the High Court.
+Where judgment is to be reserved, the judge may, at the conclusion of the hearing, invite the parties’ legal representatives’ views about the arrangements made for the handing down of the judgment (CPR PD 40E, para 2.1).
 The draft judgment will be provided to the parties’ legal representatives by 4 pm on the second working day before it is formally handed down, or otherwise as directed by the court (CPR PD 40E, para 2.3).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.